Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning: Background and Motivation

 \subsection{Single Task White-Box Attacks}

-In general adversarial machine learning attacks can be formulated as follows~\cite{madry2018towards}.
+In general, adversarial attacks can be formulated as follows~\cite{madry2018towards}.
 Let $(x,y)$ represent a clean input and its corresponding label.
-An attacker adds an adversarial perturbation $\delta$ to the input $x$, to try and maximize the value of a loss function $\mathcal{L}$:
+An attacker adds an adversarial perturbation $\delta$ to the input $x$, to maximize the value of a loss function $\mathcal{L}$:

 where $\theta$ denotes the parameters of the trained model under attack, and $\epsilon$ represents the maximum amount the adversary can perturb the input according to a given $p$-norm.
 For notational simplicity, we omit $\theta$ in our future derivations.
+Note that, although the input $x$ and the perturbation $\eta$ are matrices in vision tasks (defined at the pixel level), we keep matrix-valued variables in italic following the prevailing convention in adversarial-learning literature~\cite{croce2020reliable,xu2022securing}.
+A complete notation table is provided in~\ref{sect:notation}.

 \textbf{Threat Model}: In this paper, we focus on the untargeted white-box adversarial threat model~\cite{carlini2019evaluating} as this represents one of the strongest and most widely used adversarial machine learning formulations~\cite{carlini2017towards, dong2018boosting, croce2020reliable}.
-In this setup, the attacker has knowledge of the model structure, trained model parameters $\theta$ and corresponding loss function $\mathcal{L}$.
-In terms of bounds on the adversarial perturbation, we use one of the most widely-used norms, $p=\infty$, in line with previous works~\cite{guo2020multi,xu2022securing,rathbun2022game}.
+In this setup, the attacker has knowledge of the model structure, trained model parameters $\theta$ and the corresponding loss function $\mathcal{L}$.
+In terms of bounds on the adversarial perturbation, we use one of the most widely used norms, $p=\infty$, in line with previous works~\cite{guo2020multi,xu2022securing,rathbun2022game}.